2014 OKC Energy FC season

-The 2014 Oklahoma City Energy FC season is the club's first season in existence, and their first season playing in the USL Pro, the third tier of the American soccer pyramid.
-It is the first time a professional soccer club is playing in the state of Oklahoma since 2000, when the Tulsa Roughnecks disbanded.
+The 2014 Oklahoma City Energy FC season was the club's first season in existence, and their first season playing in the USL Pro, the third tier of the American soccer pyramid.
+It was the first season for an Oklahoma-based professional soccer club since 2000, when the Tulsa Roughnecks disbanded.

 Background

 Review

 Oklahoma City Energy FC played its first ever match against University of Nebraska-Omaha, the match being a friendly.
 Five other pre-season friendlies were scheduled against Oral Roberts University, Northeastern State University, Tyler Junior College, Midwestern State University, and Southern Methodist University.
 The Energy went 5-0-1 in their preseason.

 The Energy finished the season 9-14-5, in tenth place in the USL Pro and did not qualify for the playoffs.